• About Us

 Traffic tickets usually fall under the category of strict-liability offenses, which means that criminal intent is factored out completely.
 If there is proof you committed the act – usually a law enforcement officer’s testimony – then the law can be enforced without further process.
 Practically speaking, this means you don’t have to go to court and bother a judge every time you get a speeding ticket.

-Many infractions you can commit with your car have nothing to with your driving.
-Cars are carefully regulated by the state of Wisconsin, and all proper safety features and identifying markers have to be in place at all times.
-These kinds of violations are called non-moving, for obvious reasons.
+Many infractions that are connected to a vehicle have nothing to do with your driving.
+All proper safety features and identifying markers have to be in place at all times.
+Violating these regulations is considered a non-moving violation.
 They include but are not limited to:

 • Speeding